Aboyne Lodge SEN Department

 - Class teachers, SENCo and Headteacher will always arrange other meeting with parents when necessary.

 - All children are assessed regularly and their levels are recorded termly.
 Teachers and SLT members meet termly to discuss pupil progress and attainment.

-- When additional support is needed the interventions for each child will be recorded on individual provision maps or class provision maps.
-These provision maps will be shared with parents each term where there will be an opportunity to discuss progress and next steps.
-The child’s view will be recorded on a one page profile which will be updated termly and shared with parents at these termly parent consultation meetings.
+- When additional support is needed the interventions for each child will be recorded on class provision maps.
+These provision map targets will be shared with parents each term where there will be an opportunity to discuss progress and next steps.
+This can be during parent consultations (when the SENCo is also available for appointments) or during a separate meeting.

 - The SENCo will also check that your child is making good progress within any individual work and in any group in which they take part.

-- The parents of any child involved in a Common Assessment Framework (CAF) will be offered additional termly meetings under the CAF system.
+- The parents of any child involved in a Families First Assessment (FFA) will be offered additional termly meetings under the FFA system

 - Yearly reports of progress and attainment are shared with and monitored by the Governors.

 - Parents are welcome to request a meeting at any point to discuss their child’s progress.
 There are also termly SEN coffee and chat sessions where parents can meet with the Learning Zone staff on an informal basis.
 The SENCo also holds SEND surgeries each Wednesday afternoon between 2.15pm and 3.15pm.
 Parents can sign up for a 20 minute time slot via the school office.